Bacterial and Pharmaceutical Pollution from Agricultural Lands in the Chesapeake Bay

 What We Did

 We collected samples of fertilizer, soil, and water and measured the levels of steroids, antimicrobials, and bacteria in the samples.
-Bacteria were assessed for antimicrobial resistance.
+We assessed bacteria for antimicrobial resistance.
 Our project helped farming communities and water managers better understand if there were any unintended consequences of applying animal waste as fertilizer to farm fields.
 They could begin to ask questions such as, “How much, if any, will this practice contribute to the bacterial levels in receiving waters?
 Do antimicrobials persist in the animal waste?
 Are the bacteria present resistant to antimicrobials?”

 We will determine if the levels of pharmaceuticals and antimicrobial resistance in waters near agricultural fields differ from what we might find in surface waters elsewhere in the Chesapeake Bay.

-Related Regions of Study: Delaware, Maryland, Virginia
+Regions of Study: Delaware, Maryland, Virginia

 Primary Contact: AK Leight

 Related NCCOS Center: CCEHBR

 * Printed on September 23, 2017 at 4:29 PM from .